SamOwen1/Rocket-Injectors/README.md

   - Input [alpha1, d, cd1, cd2].

     If a closed inner swirl configuration is chosen, input the inner element total spray angle.
 For internal mixing configuration 60-80 degrees is standard, for external mixing configurations larger angles may be chosen.
-If external mixing is chosen, input d, the difference between the inner and outer spray angles.
+If external mixing is chosen, input [d], the difference between the inner and outer spray angles.
 If jet elements are chosen, input the estimated discharge coefficients.

   - Select [alpha2].